Dots Leadership Solutions

 Elaine Adamson is a leadership consultant with Dots Leadership Solutions Inc. A natural dot connector.
 Passionate about coaching team effectiveness and leadership development she shares over 25+ years of real-life tips and tricks that really work!

-Elaine Adamson Leadership Consultant
+Elaine Adamson Leadership Consultant, Team Effectiveness Guru

 Elaine believes you can discover and leverage strengths to forge a strong team dynamic despite business challenges or organizational change.